BorkBorkGoesTheCode/Modern-Weapons-Pack-Expanded/README.md

 # Modern-Weapons-Pack
 This is a repository for the Modern Weapons Pack mod, made by crom (http://smf.cataclysmdda.com/index.php?action=profile;u=5259) for Cataclysm: Dark Days Ahead https://github.com/CleverRaven/Cataclysm-DDA.
-A summary of its contents can be found in this thread: http://smf.cataclysmdda.com/index.php?topic=13228.msg282517#msg282517; the readme is named WITNESSME.txt
+It has been modified by BorkBorkGoesTheCode.
+The readme is named WITNESSME.txt

 if you have any questions, comments, or suggestions please open an issue.